What is sonohysterography?

 Sonohysterography, also called a saline infusion sonogram (SIS) or sonohysterogram, is a procedure to look at the inside of the uterus.
 It’s a safe test that uses sound waves and a computer to create images.
 It does not use radiation.

 The uterus (womb) is the organ where a baby grows during pregnancy.
 The bottom of the uterus is called the cervix.
 This is the opening into the uterus.
 The cervix sits at the top of the vagina.

-Your healthcare provider will then insert a thin, flexible tube (catheter) into your cervix.
+A clinician will then insert a thin, flexible tube (catheter) into your cervix.
 A salty fluid called saline is sent through the catheter into your uterus.
-At the same time, the transducer sends high-frequency sound waves through the gel and into your body.
-The echoes from these sound waves can create a real-time image of the inside of your uterus.
-This can show the structure of your uterus.
+At the same time, the transducer sends sound waves through the gel and into your body.
+The echoes from these sound waves create a real-time image of the inside of your uterus that shows the structure of your uterus.
 The saline fluid helps the ultrasound form an image with sharper detail.
-Your healthcare provider can use this information to diagnose a number of different health conditions.

 Why might I need sonohysterography?